Skip to main content

 What Does Recent Large Scale Research Reveal about Cardiovascular Risk?

-The was specifically designed to address the question of cardiovascular safety.
+The TRAVERSE trial was specifically designed to address the question of cardiovascular safety.
 It was a large, randomized, double-blind, placebo-controlled study involving over 5,200 middle-aged and older men with symptomatic hypogonadism and pre-existing or high risk of cardiovascular disease.
 Its design as a noninferiority trial is a key concept.
+The goal was to determine if TRT was no worse than a placebo regarding major adverse cardiac events.
+This is a different statistical objective than proving superiority.

 Primary Endpoint Major Adverse Cardiac Events

 The primary outcome of the study was a composite of death from cardiovascular causes, nonfatal myocardial infarction (heart attack), or nonfatal stroke.
-The results were clear ∞ was found to be noninferior to placebo.
+The results were clear ∞ testosterone therapy was found to be noninferior to placebo.
 This means that for this specific cluster of major heart-related events, TRT did not increase the risk compared to no treatment in this high-risk population.
 This finding provided substantial reassurance to clinicians and patients who had long been concerned about this possibility.

 The TRAVERSE trial established that testosterone therapy is not associated with an increased risk of major adverse cardiac events, though it highlighted other areas for careful monitoring.